iridium-browser/iridium-browser-ubuntu/tools/gn/docs/reference.md

      "gn help label_pattern" for details.

-   - File name: The result will be which targets list the given file in its "inputs", "sources", "public", or "data".
+   - File name: The result will be which targets list the given file in its "inputs", "sources", "public", "data", or "outputs".
      Any input that does not contain wildcards and does not match a target or a config will be treated as a file.

    - Response file: If the input starts with an "@", it will be interpreted as a path to a file containing a list of labels or